jayposs/bobb/info/api.md

 Range starts with first rec where key is >= Start key.
 Range ends with last rec where key is <= End key.

+NOTE on string comparison rules (all keys are strings):

+> The comparison proceeds until it finds the first byte where the two strings differ.
+The string with the smaller byte value at that position is considered the smaller string overall.
+> If one string is a prefix of the other (meaning all its bytes match the beginning of the other string), the shorter, prefix string is considered smaller than the longer string.
+The longer string is considered the larger one.

 **Using a key prefix**
 To use a key prefix, set StartKey and EndKey to the prefix value.
 All records where key prefix matches are in range.